General Circulation Policies

 We strive to maintain a comfortable atmosphere for all library patrons to conduct research and study.
-We ask you to help us by observing the following library use guidelines:
+We ask you to help us by observing the following guidelines:

-- Cell phone use is only permitted in the telephone booths near the circulation desk or in the study rooms.
-Please turn off cell phone ringers before entering the Library.
+- Cell phone conversations are only permitted in the telephone booths near the circulation desk or in the study rooms.
+Please turn off cell phone ringers before entering the library.

 Food and Drink

-- Please use covered cups or spill proof mugs for drinks.
+- Use covered cups or spill proof mugs for drinks.

 Library Materials and Equipment Usage

-- Library users are responsible for all fines and replacement costs for overdue, missing or lost books.
+- Borrowers are responsible for all replacement costs of missing or lost books.

 - Please reshelve library materials.

-- Repeated flagrant abuse of Library policies may result in the suspension of library privileges.
+- Repeated flagrant abuse of Schmid Law Library policies may result in the suspension of library privileges.

-- Study room use is limited to 4 hours per student per day.
-Students may use that time alone, in groups or any combination thereof.
+- Use is limited to a total of 4 hours per student per day.

 - Rooms not claimed/occupied for more than 10 minutes will be made available to others.